2022-2026 Strategic Plan

 View objectives and progress

-Obj # Measurable Objective Target Metric Current Metric Variance Quarterly Report Progress Notes: Summer 2023
+Obj # Measurable Objective Target Metric Current Metric Variance Quarterly Report Progress Notes: Spring 2024

-3.10.01 Offer 10 or more events each academic year to assist students with the transfer process and/or exploring career pathways 10 12 2 Exceeded target!
-Over the last academic year, we offered 12 events to support students as they explore transfer and career opportunities.
-Event opportunities included Transfer Fairs, Transfer Tuesdays, and field trips to partner 4-year institutions.
-Learn more about transfer services at www.muskegoncc.edu/transferservices.
+3.10.01 Offer 10 or more events each academic year to assist students with the transfer process and/or exploring career pathways 10 15 5 Achieved!
+This year’s goal was exceeded by the end of the third quarter (3/31/24) with 15 events offered so far.
+Last year’s target was exceeded with 12 events to support students as they explore transfer and career opportunities.
+Upcoming event opportunities include Transfer Fairs, Transfer Tuesdays, and field trips to partner 4-year institutions.

 Past reports